simonscoffins/entityframework-testing/README.md

 # entityframework-testing
-Utility classes for faking Entity Framework when unit testing
+Utility classes for faking Entity Framework when unit testing.

-Implemented for FakeItEasy
+Implemented for FakeItEasy.